mads-obrien/mads-obrien.github.io/_projects/8-indonesia-map.md

 ### The Task

-A history professor and Yale alumnus, [Kevin Fogg](http://www.kevinwfogg.net/), sought a GIS freelancer to create a map for his upcoming book.
-The map is one of the few lineart figures in the manuscript and aims to communicate the location of the regions discussed in the text--no frills.
+A history professor and Yale alumnus, [Kevin Fogg](http://www.kevinwfogg.net/), sought a GIS freelancer to create a map for his upcoming publication.
+The map serves as one of the few lineart figures in the manuscript, and it aims to communicate the location of the regions discussed in the text--no frills.

 ### My Approach

-I used public domain [Natural Earth](https://www.naturalearthdata.com/) shapes to produce a low-profile outline of Indonesia, with geometry edits to include new Indonesian provinces created after the latest data.
+I used public domain [Natural Earth](https://www.naturalearthdata.com/) shapes to produce a low-profile outline of Indonesia, with some hand-edited geometry to include new Indonesian provinces created after the latest data release.
 I altered label placement and drop shadows in Adobe Illustrator and ultimately exported the image as a vector / SVG to the publisher.

 ### Outcome Highlights

-* Produced professional-looking map with quick turnaround time
+* Produced a professional-looking illustration with very quick turnaround time
 * Iterated drafts quickly with the client
 * Adhered to figure production guidelines from a major publishing company